LuchoLeonel/100-solidity-questions/solidity-questions.md

 Private: similar to internal but it can't be accessed from derived contracts.

 2. Approximately, how large can a smart contract be?
 The Spurious Dragon hard-fork introduced EIP-170 which added a smart contract size limit of 24.576 kb.
 This limit was introduced to prevent denial-of-service (DOS) attacks.
-The impact of a contract call for Ethereum nodes increases disproportionately depending on the called contract code's size.
+Any call to a contract is relatively cheap gas-wise.
+However, the impact of a contract call for Ethereum nodes increases disproportionately depending on the called contract code's size.
+Whenever you have such a situation where the attacker requires few resources to cause a lot of work for others, you get the potential for DOS attacks.
 Originally, one natural contract size limit was the block gas limit.
 Obviously a contract needs to be deployed within a transaction that holds all of the contract's bytecode.
 The issue in that case though is that the block gas limit changes over time and is in theory unbounded.
 Now, after Ethereum’s London hardfork the block gas limit is 30 million.

 3. What is the difference between create and create2?
 Create: use the deployer address and the nonce to calculate the new contract's address